-SHOW SLIDE: Terms and Definitions
+Terms and Definitions

 Terms and definitions are included in the discussion of this training.
 Some of the terms and definitions listed may not be included in the training but may serve as a reference at another time.
-Let's take a few minutes to review the Terms and Definitions handout located in the Participant's Workbook.

 (Workbook Handout): Terms and Definitions